Award winning tunable audio cables, interconnects and speaker cables allowing fine-tuning of performance between components in your hifi system

 "We found that there tend to be three main areas of performance that are addressed by Wire on Wire; mid-band clarity and top-end air, soundstage size and precision, and bass weight and warmth.
 Systems can often come up short in one of these aspects of overall performance, and the Wire on Wire cable allows you to zone in on addressing that shortfall without tampering with the sound elsewhere, or having to work through a store’s worth of expensive ‘almost’ cables in order to let your system find its mojo.”

-"That is what WIre on Wire’s Experience 880 does so well; it’s not a tone control, but instead, it takes a good system and fine-tunes it to perfection."
+"That is what WIre on Wire’s Experience880 audio cable does so well; it’s not a tone control, but instead, it takes a good system and fine-tunes it to perfection."

-How REDpurl™ cable geometry fine-tunes your hifi system.
+How REDpurl™ audio cable geometry fine-tunes your hifi system.

-- Tuning, using spacers at individual loops, allows a cable’s electrical properties to be optimized by altering the relationship between conductors.
+- Tuning, using spacers at individual loops, allows an audio cable’s electrical properties to be optimized by altering the relationship between conductors.

 - Three different conductor gauges fully reproduce tonal and dynamic colour across the music spectrum.